-In 2016, the excavations for the construction of a new gas pipeline in the Vercelli province, Piedmont (Italy), revealed the presence of some ancient brick structures.
-The institution in charge of the rescue of the archaeological site (Soprintendenza Archeologia Belle Arti e Paesaggio delle Province di Biella, Novara, Verbano-Cusio-Ossola e Vercelli) was interested in some TL dating analyses for bricks from a tomb and from a building found outside the city of Trino, a small town about 60 km from Torino, at geographical coordinates 45°11’30.5”N–8°16’51.1”E. TL dating results were especially important, as the site was not particularly rich in moveable findings and was hence very scarce in age reference materials.
+In 2016, the excavation for the construction of a new gas pipeline in Vercelli province, Piedmont (Italy), revealed the presence of some ancient brick structures.
+The institution in charge of the rescue of the archaeological site (Soprintendenza Archeologia Belle Arti e Paesaggio delle Province di Biella, Novara, Verbano-Cusio-Ossola e Vercelli) was interested in obtaining TL-dating analyses for bricks from a tomb and from a building found outside the city of Trino, a small town about 60 km from Torino, at geographical coordinates 45°11’30.5”N–8°16’51.1”E. TL-dating results were especially important, as the site was not particularly rich in moveable findings and was therefore lacking in age reference materials.

 Structures and in situ sampling

-The first of the two structures chosen for TL analysis was a burial with W-E orientation, built with an outer stone wall and an inner brick one (Figure 2).
-Inside the tomb a brick curb was also present; according to the archaeologists, this was later added to the main construction in order to create a new space for another smaller corpse.
-Four bricks were sampled, one for each wall and all of them from the deepest level of the tomb.
+The first of the two structures chosen for TL analysis was a burial chamber with W–E orientation, built with an outer stone wall and an inner brick one (Figure 2).
+Inside the tomb, a brick curb was also present.
+According to the archaeologists, this had been added later to the main construction in order to create a new space for another, smaller corpse.
+Four bricks were sampled, one from each wall and all from the deepest level of the tomb.
 In particular, sample T1_C and T1_D were extracted from the main structure, whereas T1_A and T1_B were collected from the inner curb.
 TLDs were placed in the sampling spots, covered with excavation soil and left in situ for 28 days.

-A short distance away from the burial, a very well preserved brick flooring with two wooden beams was found (Figure 2).
-The shape of the bricks and the type of the construction suggested to the archaeologists that this building could be much more recent than the tomb.
-Due to the short time available before the closing of the rescue excavation, only one sample (E1) was retrieved; also, as it was impossible to leave a dosimeter on site, the environmental dose was obtained in this case by means of γ spectrometry measurements on both the powdered brick and the surrounding soil.
+A short distance away from the burial, well-preserved brick flooring with two wooden beams was found (Figure 2).
+The shape of the bricks and the type of construction suggested to the archaeologists that this building could be much more recent than the tomb.
+Due to the short time available before the closing of the rescue excavation, only one sample (E1) was retrieved.
+As it was impossible to leave a dosimeter on site, the environmental dose was obtained, in this case, by means of γ-spectrometry measurements on both the powdered brick and the surrounding soil.

-TL dating procedures
+TL-dating procedures

-For each brick of the grave, at least three values of effective dose (ED) were calculated by additive dose method [13] with β irradiations (Figure 3); the effective dose is exactly equal to the paleodose if supralinearity is absent.
-The collected powder (about 1 g per sampling by drilling) was treated only with HCl 15 % w/w for 45 minutes, but no evidence for the formation of gaseous carbon dioxide was observed.
+For each brick from the grave, at least three values of effective dose (ED) were calculated using the additive dose method [13] with β irradiations (Figure 3); the effective dose is exactly equal to the palaeodose if supralinearity is absent.
+The collected powder (about 1 g per sampling by drilling) was treated only with HCl 15 % w/w for 45 minutes, but no evidence of the formation of gaseous carbon dioxide was observed.